MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 .. image:: images/sibilants.png
 	:width: 800

-Tutorial 3: Custom scripts
+Tutorial 4: Custom scripts
 ==========================

 Often in studies it is necessary to perform highly specialized analyses.
 As ISCAN can't possibly provide every single analysis that anyone could ever want, there is a way to perform analyses outside of ISCAN, and then bring them in.
-This is the purpose of the """""" enrichment.
+This is the purpose of the 'Custom Properties from a Query-generated CSV' enrichment.
 Using it is relatively straightforward, although it requires some prelimanary steps to get the data in the right format before using.
 It also requires access to the original sound files of a corpus if you wish to use these in your analysis.